gillsignals/sFlt1-paper/README.md

 ### `02_dde_model

 This folder contains code to simulate sFLT1 secretion as a system of 2 delay differential equations describing intracellular and extracellular sFLT1 pools.
+There is a fixed time delay between production and either secretion or intracellular degradation.
+There is also code to optimize the model to experimental data.

 #### Driver file: `base_dde_driver.m`